brianhill/oscillations-and-waves/daily_schedule_term_4.md

 #### Plans for upcoming classes are subject to adjustment, depending especially on the actual pace of the previous classes

 * Friday, Feb.
-21 &mdash; Problem Set 9: Do the Exercises from *EIWL3* Sections 23, 24, and 25 &mdash; In-Class: Many Coupled Harmonic Oscillators
+21 &mdash; Problem Set 9: Do the Exercises from *EIWL3* Sections 23, 24, and 25 &mdash; In-Class: Complete the *[Many Harmonic Oscillators](./worksheets/09-ManyHarmonicOscillators.nb.pdf)* notebook

 ### Week 7 &mdash; Compound Pendulum

+#### *EIWL3* Section 26 finally starts taking us into the depths of functional programming

 * Tuesday, Feb.
-25 &mdash; Problem Set 10: Do the Exercises from *EIWL3* Sections 26, 27, and 28 &mdash; In-Class: Compound Pendulum
+25 &mdash; Problem Set 10: Do the Exercises from *EIWL3* Sections 26, 27, and 28 &mdash; In-Class: Complete the *Compound Pendulum* notebook

 ## Daily Schedule Term 5

-### Week 8

-* Tuesday, March 18
-* Friday, March 21
+* Tuesday, March 18 &mdash; Problem Set 11: Do the Exercises from *EIWL3* Sections 29 and 30 &mdash; In-Class: Complete the *Torsion Pendulum* and *Coupled Torsion Pendula* notebooks
+* Friday, March 21 &mdash; Problem Set 12: Do the Exercises from *EIWL3* Sections 31 and 32 &mdash; In-Class: Complete the *Torsion Waves* notebook

 ### Week 9